ashpursglove/Ashs_Cable_Tray_Calculator/README.md

 Written by me mid breakdown while actively losing faith in humanity.

 # Installation if you're Simple
-.....
-Theres an .exe bro, just open it!
+.....Theres an .exe bro, just open it!

 # Installation if you're OG
 ### Requirements